 The possibility of hydraulic energy storage is very big advantage compared to wind and solar.
 Indeed; as said above, the intermittence of production is the main drawback of solar and wind power.
 The hydraulic energy can be stored quite easily, unlike the latter two, and the valves are opened “when needed”.
 Thus artificial or natural lakes are even used to store and buffer electrical energy.
 We are talking about turbine and pumping station or WWTP.

 Another force hydraulic power is that it respects the environment… if we omit the environmental impact (human, fauna and flora) of the civil engineering of their construction.
 They do not produce toxic waste.
-It is estimated that the CO2 issued by hydroelectric dams of hydraulic energy by kilowatt hour (KWh) is 25 gCO2 / kWh.
+It is estimated that the of CO2 issued by hydroelectric dams of hydraulic energy by kilowatt hour (KWh) is 25 gCO2 / kWh.
 This calculation is “all inclusive”, that is to say taking into account the construction, use and maintenance.

 In addition, she is green energy most advanced electricity production in France, China, Brazil and many other countries.